apache/echarts-doc/en/option/component/angle-axis.md

 # angleAxis(Object)

-The angle Axis of Polar coordinate system.
+The angle Axis of Polar coordinate.

 ## polarIndex(number) = 0

-The polarIndex of angle Axis defaults to use the first Polar coordinate system.
+The polarIndex of angle Axis defaults to use the first Polar coordinate.

 ## startAngle(number) = 90